SKIN CANCER SCREENING

 THE ABCDEs of Melanoma:

-Going for a skin cancer screening in Singapore enables early detection which is imperative in the treatment of Melanomas.
-Patients should look for the following while examining irregularities:
+Going for a skin cancer screening in Singapore enables early detection, which is imperative in the treatment of Melanomas.
+If you’re performing a mole check, keep an eye on the following ABCDE features:

-- –Border Irregularity: When edges are blurred in its outline, or when ragged or notched.
+- Border Irregularity: When edges are blurred in their outline or when ragged or notched.
 This pigment can spread into the surrounding skin.

-- –Colour Irregularities: Different shades of black, brown and tan, with areas of gray, white, red or blue present.
+- Colour Irregularities: Different shades of black, brown and tan, with areas of grey, white, red, or blue present.

-- –Evolving: The mole’s shape, size or colour has altered over time.
-This includes symptoms such as bleeding, pain or itch as well.
+- Evolving: The mole’s shape, size, or colour has altered over time.
+This includes symptoms such as bleeding, pain, or itch.

 SKIN CANCERS (NON-MELANOMA)